 Photo and video content should complement web content.
 As with all content, proper attribution, usage rights and permission is required for all video and photos submitted.
-This will include any HIPAA authorization and media consent forms for patients appearing in videos or photography.
+This will include any Health Insurance Portability and Accountability Act authorization and media consent forms for patients appearing in videos or photography.
 Be prepared to submit these documents or ask our team for guidance.

 Please do not submit team or group photos for posting on unit sites.
 These photos become out of date quickly and require constant maintenance.